Below is information and questions that have been asked by other parents.

 My student is recently injured and is in need of accommodations.
 Who can help with this need?

 The Dean of Students Office staff members are available to meet with students who have temporary or permanent disabilities.
 The staff members will review the student's needs and arrange for appropriate accommodations for the individual.
 Those students who have learning, physical, or psychological disabilities can meet with the Dean of Students Office staff members, and are encouraged to visit the Disability Services website more information.

 My student is significantly sick and will be absent from class.
 How do students inform the professors?

 The College recognizes that unexpected circumstances arise throughout a students' academic career.
 The College encourages students to practice self-advocacy by communicating with their professors when they are absent due to a personal emergency or illness.
 As stated in the Class Absence Due to Personal Emergency or Illness policy, the Dean of Students Office may assist students with such advocacy in the event of a hospitalization or other personal crisis.
 The Office will ask students for documentation in these instances.
-Please note, professors have the final say on whether or not to excuse a class absence due to an illness or personal emergency.
+Please note that professors have the final say on whether or not to excuse a class absence due to an illness or personal emergency.